-This is one of the most important articles for all PostgreSQL Database Professionals because this relates to PostgreSQL database optimization for better performance.
+This is one of the most important articles for all PostgreSQL Database Professionals because it relates to PostgreSQL database optimization

-What is Fillfactor and how it impacts to performance?
+What is Fillfactor and how it impacts the performance?

 The Fillfactor is a table storage parameter and for the performance aspect this is the most important parameter.